damianhakert/damianhakert.github.io/source/handbook/leadership/index.html.md

 1. Don't refer to team members [as family](https://hbr.org/2014/06/your-company-is-not-a-family).
 It is great that our team feels like a close-knit group and we should encourage that, this builds a stronger team.
 But _families_ and _teams_ are different. _Families_ come together for the relationship and do what is critical to retain it. _Teams_ are assembled for the task and do what is required to complete it.
 Don't put the relationship above the task.
 Besides, families don't have an an [offboarding process](https://about.gitlab.com/handbook/offboarding/).
 1. Praise and credit the work of your reports to the rest of the company, never present it as your own.
 This and many other great lessons in [an ask metafilter thread worth reading](http://ask.metafilter.com/300002/My-best-manager-did-this).
 1. Try to be aware of your [cognitive biases](https://betterhumans.coach.me/cognitive-bias-cheat-sheet-55a472476b18).
-1. We avoid meetings because those don't support the asynchronous work flow, are hard to conduct due to timezone differences and are limited only to those attending them, making it harder to share.
 1. Great article about [how to think about PIPs](https://mfbt.ca/how-i-talk-to-leaders-about-firing-people-8149dfcb035b), although our time scales are shorter.
 1. You are expected to [respond on social media](https://about.gitlab.com/handbook/marketing/social-media-guidelines/).